 “Absolutely, a Jenny Packham typically takes five to six months to create.
-I do think the bridal landscape is changing with some brides now looking more than ever to online to purchase their wedding dress.
+The bridal landscape is definitely changing with some brides now looking more than ever to online to purchase their wedding dress.
 I am delighted to have designed a bridal collection, exclusive to Net-A-Porter.
-Featuring two bridal gowns: Aster and Sophia as well as Penelope and Selina, a sequin embellished wrap gown with matching palazzo trousers—the collection is perfect for our modern, fashion forward bride.”

 If a bride doesn’t want to wear white, what are your favourite colour options?

 “I love seeing brides wearing coloured gowns.
 Soft blush, barley and golden palettes are beautiful and we have featured these hues in previous bridal collections.
-Our bride varies across each of our major markets so it is important that our collections cater to each market, accommodating different traditions and style preferences.
-In celebration of our 30th anniversary, we launched an exclusive capsule collection of coloured dresses catering specifically to our far east market featuring a selecting of our best-selling bridal styles in blush pink and scarlet red.
-The collection launched this winter.”
+Our bride varies across each of our major markets so it is important that our collections cater to each market, accommodating different traditions and style preferences.”

 Thoughts on the second dress trend?
 If you are going to go with two dresses, what are your tips on choosing a perfect pair?

 “I think it is becoming more popular to opt for two dresses.
-I love the idea of changing into a slinky sparkly gown for after dinner dancing–Rosa, a crepe gown with a cross over back and crystal motif from our 2019 bridal collection, would be perfect!”
+I love the idea of changing into a slinky sparkly gown for after dinner dancing–Rosa, our crepe gown with a cross over back and crystal motif would be perfect!”

 What are your thoughts on bridal accessories?
 How should a bride go about choosing the perfect ones for her?